LUCYAGB/AfriBrit-Cuisines/README.md

 The Home page -

+* Navigation and Footer section: This has been explained earlier under common features of all pages.

-* About AfriBrit Section.
-This section contains some dishes to give users an idea of what the website is about.
+* AfriBrit Section: This section contains some dishes to give users an idea of what the website is about.
 Using media query, on large screens the images are laid out horizontally, however on mobile devices the images are stacked vertically(on top each other).

+ The Cuisines page -

+ This section contains the menu and prices of each cuisine.
+Easy for users to make a choice and see the prices at a glance.

+ The Reserve Table page -

+ This section contains a form where users can put their details to enable them book a table for present or future visits.